egel/dotfiles/configuration/README.md

 ### npm global packages

-If you using different versions of node, it might be useful for you to persist same global packages available when switching to different node versions.
+If you using different versions of nodes, it might be useful for you to persist the same global packages available when switching to different node versions.

 Install my personal list of global npm packages: